Evaline Ness: Life

 and she married engineer Arnold A. Bayard in 1959, who survived her.

 In 1938 Eliot Ness was already famous as a former United States Treasury agent.
 (As leader of a legendary team nicknamed "The Untouchables" he had worked to enforce Prohibition in Chicago, Illinois.)
 Now he was the recently divorced Safety Director for the city of Cleveland, Ohio, with a new team of Untouchables (men who cannot be bribed).

 By April 1939, when he cleaned up the Mayfield Road Gang, Ness and Evaline McAndrew were an item in Cleveland, where she was a fashion illustrator at Higbee's department store.

 After their marriage (October 14), they remained an item because she would "keep house—and her job", and because they went out with a female bodyguard for Evaline.
 A friend of the couple once said that "Evaline liked being Eliot's wife when he was a famous and influential public official.
 She liked his prominence and power and fame.
 He loved her, no question about that.
 He always called her 'Doll'."

 After a 1942 scandal ruined his standing in Cleveland, the Nesses moved to Washington late that year.

 Evaline studied at the Corcoran College of Art and Design 1943–45 and taught art classes for children there.

-After divorce she moved to New York City and worked 1946 to 1949 at Saks Fifth Avenue as a fashion illustrator.
+Evaline and Ness divorced in 1945.
+After this, she moved to New York City and worked 1946 to 1949 at Saks Fifth Avenue as a fashion illustrator.

 Around 1950 she traveled to Europe and Asia, concluding in Italy, where she spent 18 months sketching until her money ran out.

 In Rome she studied at Accademia de Belle Arti 1951–52.

 Back in the United States, Ness found no work in San Francisco, so returned to New York and "assignments doing fashion, advertising and editorial art".